Engishiki

 The Engishiki (延喜式) is a Japanese book of laws and customs.
 The major part of the writing was completed in 927.

 History

 Emperor Daigo ordered the compilation of the Engishiki in 905.
 Although previous attempts at codification are known to have taken place, neither the Konin nor the Jogan Gishiki survive, making the Engishiki important for early Japanese historical and religious studies.

 Fujiwara no Tokihira began the task, but work stalled when he died four years later in 909.
 His brother Fujiwara no Tadahira continued the work in 912 eventually completing it in 927.

 While the Engishiki was presented to the throne in 927, it was not used as a basis for enacting policy until 967.
 Possible reasons for this delay in application include a need for it to be revised, the fact that it was simply a record of already existing systems, and also that some of those systems functioned in name only.

 Contents

-The text is 50 volumes in lengths and is organized by department:
+The text is 50 volumes in lengths and is organized by department: it comprises in total approximately 3,100 articles, of which the regulations concerning the Department of Worship account for roughly a third of the entire compendium.

+Rules and regulations concerning ceremonies and other events (延喜式, Engishiki), Kujō edition.